masinde70/Algorithms/README.md

 ## Complete Binary Tree
 A binary tree that's almost perfect; its interior nodes all have two child-nodes, but its leaf nodes don't necessarily have the same depth

+## Connected Graph
+A graph is connected if for every pair of vertices in the graph, there is a path of one or more edges connecting the given vertices.